FunnelKitBlogs

 To remove these actions, use the following code:

-You can use these WooCommerce checkout hooks to add or modify your checkout page.
+You can use these WooCommerce checkout hooks to add (with action hooks) or modify (with filter hooks) different elements on your checkout page.

 Don’t Want to Use WooCommerce Checkout Hooks?
-Here’s a Better Way to Create Beautiful Checkout Pages (Without Coding)
+Here’s a Smarter Way to Create Beautiful Checkout Pages (Without Coding)

 The above examples demonstrate how you can add some texts with simple code snippets to the checkout page in your WooCommerce store.